zwbx/DFM-Net/README.md

 ## Citation

-Please cite the following paper if you use this repository in your reseach
+Please cite the following paper if you use this repository in your research

 	@inproceedings{zhang2021depth,
   	title={Depth quality-inspired feature manipulation for efficient RGB-D salient object detection},